-Sake is a fermented alcoholic beverage like beer and wine with an average alcohol content of 15% to 17% with some reaching as high as 20% or 21%.
-Not to be confused with the other Japanese alcoholic beverage, Shochu, a distilled beverage like whiskey, gin and vodka.
-Steeped in history, the brewing process of sake has remained largely unchanged for centuries and is made from steamed rice, koji-kin (koji mould, scientifically known as Aspergillus orzae and regularly used in asian cuisine), water and yeast (a micro-organism that metabolizes starch-derived sugars into ethanol (alcohol) heat and carbon dioxide).
+Sake is a fermented alcoholic beverage like beer and wine with an average alcohol content of 15% to 17%.
+Not to be confused with the other Japanese alcoholic beverage, Shochu, which is a distilled beverage like whiskey, gin or vodka.
+Steeped in history with its roots in Shintoism, the brewing process of sake has remained largely unchanged for centuries and you’ll also see it being served at weddings and other ceremonies in Japan.

 But how do you navigate that menu with all the terminology?

 Firstly, sake can be categorised into table sake, futsu-shu or premium sake.
 Of the premium sake there are 8 grades known in Japanese as tokutei-meisho-shu.
 Sake’s main ingredients are rice and water and before the rice is added to the tank to be fermented, it is milled removing the outer portions.
 The percentage you find on a bottle is the rice polishing ratio and it will fall into one of these 8 grades.

 Contrary to popular belief, the lower the number does not equate to higher quality sake, it’s simply an option to the brewer and an indication of the style.
 Highly polished sake (60% or less) tend to have a cleaner and lighter style and lower polished ones lean towards fuller body with more acidity and structure.